General Education | Major Programs | Electives | Minor Programs | Language Competence | Petitions | Physical Education | Archived Catalogs

 Minor Programs

 Some majors offer minors to students in other fields of study, and a few programs offer minors only.
-A minor requires five to seven courses, all of which count toward the student's general elective totals.
+A minor generally requires five to seven courses, all of which count toward the student's general elective totals.
 Courses in a minor cannot be (1) double counted with the student's major(s) or with other minors, or (2) counted toward general education requirements.
 Courses in a minor must be taken for quality grades, and more than half of the requirements for a minor must be met by registering for courses bearing University of Chicago course numbers.
-For specific requirements, see the descriptions of the programs listed below that appear elsewhere in this catalog.
+For specific requirements, see the descriptions of the programs linked to below that appear elsewhere in this catalog.

 Students can indicate their interest in a minor via the student portal (my.uchicago.edu), but can only officially declare a minor by meeting with the director of undergraduate studies in the department and with their College adviser.
 Students submit to their College adviser the director's approval for the minor on a form obtained from the adviser.
 The deadline for declaring a minor is Spring Quarter of a student's third year.